Day 1: Arrival In Quito

 Day 11: Travel to Amazon Lowlands

 After breakfast at Wildsumaco, we head to Coca, with a few short birding stops on the way.
 Arriving at Coca, we take a motorized canoe ride down the Napo River.
 The rainforests here are among the most complex of biological communities, and the many different habitats collectively boast over 500 bird species.
 This region, on the eastern slope of the Andes, is in the tropical lowlands of Western Amazonia.
-Our destination, La Selva Jungle Lodge, lies in the heart of this wilderness, deep within the Ecuadorian Amazon and alongside Challuacocha Lake, where floating water hyacinths and grasses obscure the shores.
-To the north of Challuacocha lies the Cuyabeno Reserve and along the southern border stretches vast Yasuni National Park.
-In the corridor between, located on 40,000 hectares (100,000 acres) of untouched rainforest lies La Selva Jungle Lodge, home to 1,500 species of trees, hundreds of climbing vines, and exotic flowers, as well as over 500 species of birds, 13 species of monkeys and 1,000 species of butterflies.
+Our lodge lies in the heart of this wilderness, deep within the Ecuadorian Amazon and alongside a small lake, where floating water hyacinths and grasses obscure the shores.
+To the north lies the Cuyabeno Reserve and along the southern border stretches vast Yasuni National Park.
+In the corridor between, located on 40,000 hectares (100,000 acres) of untouched rainforest lies our lodge, home to 1,500 species of trees, hundreds of climbing vines, and exotic flowers, as well as over 500 species of birds, 13 species of monkeys and 1,000 species of butterflies.
 As we travel the river, zigzagging our way around the many sandbars, we look for some of the river birds such as Black Skimmer, Yellow-billed Tern and Black Caracara.
-Night at La Selva Jungle Lodge.
+There is also an observation tower that will give you a bird's eye view across the thousands of shades of green and a chance to see a host of new birds.
+Night at our Amazonian lodge.

 Days 12 to 14: Amazon Lowlands

-During our stay at La Selva Jungle Lodge, which for many will be the highlight of our trip, we take daily hikes and canoe trips to trails along the lake and river.
+During our stay, which for many will be the highlight of our trip, we take daily hikes and canoe trips to trails along the lake and river.
 These excursions will give us a chance to observe a wide variety of birds and mammal species.
 There are a number of very rare and localized birds to be found here such as White-lored Antpitta, Long-tailed and Rufous Potoos, Cocha Antshrike, Varzea Schiffornis, Parker’s Spinetail, Rufous-vented Ground-Cuckoo, and much more.
 Mammals are well represented, and include such choice species as Brazilian Tapir, Giant River Otter and even Jaguar.
-Nights at La Selva Lodge.
+Nights at our Amazonian lodge.

 Day 15: Return to Quito